shivannis/xandr-docs-public/xandr-docs/data-providers/creating-and-managing-segments.md

 ---
 title: Creating and Managing Segments
-description: Learn how Data providers can create and manage their own segments using API and bidder UI. ms.custom: data-providers ms.date: 11/29/2023
+description: Learn how data providers can create and manage their own segments using API and bidder UI.
+This page explains how data providers will require Xandr's impression bus API and what are the best practices that need to be adhered to. ms.custom: data-providers ms.date: 11/29/2023
 ---